 FAQ

 Yes.
 Unico recommends that all HTTP headers follow the specifications of RFCs 7230 and 7231.
-Using headers outside these standards can cause integration failures, such as errors 415 (Unsupported Media Type) or 502 (Bad Gateway), since proxies like Apigee can reject or corrupt requests, making it difficult to trace the problem.
+Using headers outside these standards can cause integration failures, such as errors 415 (Unsupported Media Type) or 502 (Bad Gateway), because proxies like Apigee may reject or corrupt requests, making it difficult to trace the problem.

 Some common errors are:

-Recommendation: always validate, before sending the request, that all headers comply with RFCs 7230/7231 to ensure stability and security in communication with Unico services.
+Recommendation: always validate, before sending the request, whether all headers comply with RFCs 7230/7231 to ensure stability and security in communication with Unico services.

 Does Unico recommend certificate pinning for integration with its services?

 No. Unico does not recommend the practice of certificate pinning or pinning certificate chains.
-Although pinning “fixes” a specific certificate in the client application, this can cause downtime when the certificate is replaced — something that happens periodically for security and maintenance, even if the connection remains secure.
-Furthermore, pinning does not significantly increase security and prevents Unico from using modern protection services such as CDN, WAF and attack mitigation.
+Although pinning “fixes” a specific certificate in the client application, this can cause unavailability when the certificate is replaced — something that occurs periodically for security and maintenance, even when the connection remains secure.
+In addition, pinning does not significantly increase security and prevents Unico from using modern protection services such as CDN, WAF and attack mitigation.
 The security of connections with Unico is guaranteed by trusted certificates issued by globally recognized authorities, public auditing via Certificate Transparency and robust authentication standards such as OAuth + JWT, ensuring stability, resilience and security in integrations.

 Risks of using direct links (without token):

-or, in the worst case, would force the full opening of the CSP policy, leaving the content vulnerable to being embedded in any site.
+• or, in the worst case, would force the full opening of the CSP policy, leaving the content vulnerable to being embedded on any site.

 The decision to require the authentication token is not only technical, but also strategic and aligned with best security practices

-Can I import my database to be processed at Unico?
+Can I import my database to be processed by Unico?

-Yes, it is possible to import your faces database for processing by the Unico IDCloud platform engine.
-To do so, follow the steps below:
+Yes, it is possible to import your face database for processing by the Unico IDCloud platform engine.
+To do this, follow the steps below:

-Notify the person responsible for your account about the need to import the database, to ensure appropriate support for the process;
+1. Notify the person responsible for your account about the need to import the database, to ensure proper support for the process;

 Does Unico have a TPS / RPM limit?